PyShaman/API-Testing-for-Fun-and-Profit/README.md

 _4. Output:_

-The tests will perform API tests for https://qa-interview-api.migo.money endpoints.
+The tests will perform API tests for non-existing endpoints.

 _5. Generating Allure Reports_